Stono/ci-in-a-box/README.md

 ![Network](images/network.png)

 ## Awesome, so what do I do?
-This repo itself runs inside a docker container, so that you don't need terraform, gcloud, gsuil and so on on your how - how cool is that?
+This repo itself runs inside a docker container, so that you don't need terraform, gcloud, gsuil and so on on your machine - how cool is that?
 So long as you have `docker` and `docker-compose` installed, clone this repository and type `docker-compose run --rm ciinabox`.

-However, if you really want, you can run it on your host too.
+However, if you _really want_, you can run it on your host too.
 Just make sure you have all the components required.
 To run it on your host, run `./start`.

 ### An env file?
 Yes, this is a completely generic implementation that is configured with the env file.
 It should look like, and have all the following properties: